parryc/thevoid/templates/leflan/language_azeri.md

 One may also see forms that have two verbs, one in PFT and one declined like the above, such as _Gərək baxıb deyim_.
 Compare this form with the expected form _Gərək baxım_.
 In the first form, two actions are required: 1st one will see (_baxmaq_) and then they will say (_demək_).
 It could be translated as "I have to see before I say."
 The 2nd form, without the PFT form, could be translated as "I should see", without out any additional actions.

+### Should -(y)AsI

+"Should" is the translation given by _Elementary Azerbaijani_, whereas Wiktionary lists it as the "hortative".
+Hortative, in other contexts, is often used to describe the 1st person imperative (e.g. Let's...), which is not appropriate for this use, hence sticking with "should".

+It is lesson common than the other two forms and declines the same as PRS.

 ## Verbal Suffixes

 These suffixes, when appended to the root of the verb, change the meaning from the base meaning of the root.
 In some cases, additional meanings have become associated with the suffixed form.
 For example, `yazmaq:to write` → `yazdırmaq:to register`, though `yazdırmaq` could be interpreted as "to make someone write".